-Bitcoin: blockchain technology, decentralized security, and its impact on the global financial market
+Bitcoin: blockchain technology, decentralized security and its impact on the global financial market

 Bitcoin Basics

-What is Bitcoin and how does it work?
+What is Bitcoin and how it works

-Bitcoin is a decentralized digital currency that allows you to send and receive values over the Internet without intermediaries such as banks.
+Bitcoin is a decentralized digital currency that allows you to send and receive securities over the Internet without intermediaries such as banks.
 This is achieved thanks to a cryptographic system that secures each transaction.

 Transactions are recorded in the blockchain, a public database that validates and stores each payment in linked blocks that guarantee the transparency and security of the system.